wangmaolin/rsqp/README.md

 ## Part 1.
 Hello Solver
 A pre-synthesised FPGA architecture is in the `bitstream` folder.
 The pre-compiled binary of QP problem to run on this architecture is in the `elf` folder.
-Run the following script to see the solver in action:
+Run the following script to see the solver in action 🚀

 `./fpga-solve.sh -sw=svm-s10-2-bf-949-194.fpga -hw=u50-2-bf-3259-275.xclbin`